• Home

 Android requires AccessNetworkState permission

 Android requires the AccessNetworkState permission and you must configure it in the Android project.
-To learn more about how to implement this requirement, read Microsoft's Xamarin documentation.
+To learn more about how to implement this requirement, read Microsoft's MAUI Connectivity documentation.

-You can use client to check which variation a particular context will receive for a given feature flag.
+After you create the client, you can use it to check which variation a particular context will receive for a given feature flag.

 Here's how: